-Janousek et al. (2018) argue that the Khantaishir Arc, Agardag Arc, and various other early Cambrian arc rocks located west of the TMT-Zavkhan margin were part of a single arc complex, which is termed the Ikh-Mongol Arc.
+Janoušek et al. (2018) argue that the Khantaishir Arc, Agardag Arc, and various other early Cambrian arc rocks located west of the TMT-Zavkhan margin were part of a single arc complex, which is termed the Ikh-Mongol Arc.
 In contrast, Smith et al. (2016) and Bold et al. (2016b) proposed ca. 540-520 Ma arc-continent collision along the composite TMT-Zavkhan margin, followed by slab breakoff and reversal.
-In schematic models of the Ikh-Mongol Arc, including those found within detailed studies of its components, the arc system is typically depicted as a continental or peri-continental arc over an east-dipping subduction zone (e.g. fig. 19 of Janousek et al., 2018).
+In schematic models of the Ikh-Mongol Arc, including those found within detailed studies of its components, the arc system is typically depicted as a continental or peri-continental arc over an east-dipping subduction zone (e.g. fig. 19 of Janoušek et al., 2018).
 However, most of the same studies (Janousek et al., 2018; Gianola et al., 2017, 2019) note geochemical signatures, particularly in older rocks, that describe an island-arc affinity, while the youngest rocks in the same localities are more closely associated with continental arc compositions.
 Furthermore, the geometric relationship between the arc rocks of the Khantaishir Arc and the suprasubduction-origin interpretation of the Khantaishir ophiolite is inconsistent with east-dipping subduction at the time of ophiolite formation.

 Here, parallel to interpretations of Khantaishir Arc subduction polarity suggested by Smith et al. (2016) and Bold et al. (2016b), we propose that the Ikh-Mongol Arc initiated over a west-dipping subduction zone, resulting in the emplacement of suprasubduction ophiolites oriented east of the main locus of arc volcanism.
 As the oceanic crust between the arc and the TMT-Zavkhan margin was consumed, the eastward progradation of the pro-foreland onto TMT-Zavkhan marginal crust resulted in the deposition of the Tsagaan-Oloom Group and the Kheseen Fm of the Khuvsgul Group.
-As the Agardag-Khantaishir Arc continued to approach and eventually collide with TMT-Zavkhan continental crust, suprasubduction-zone ophiolites were obducted and sandwiched between the arc and TMT-Zavkhan margin, with regional uplift along the margin resulting in the deposition of the Khairkhan Fm on the Zavkhan Terrane, and wildflysch deposits, erosion, and/or depostional hiatus in the upper Kheseen Fm on the TMT.
+As the composite Agardag-Khantaishir arc continued to approach and eventually collide with TMT-Zavkhan continental crust, suprasubduction-zone ophiolites were obducted and sandwiched between the arc and TMT-Zavkhan margin, with regional uplift along the margin resulting in the deposition of the Khairkhan Fm on the Zavkhan Terrane, and wildflysch deposits, erosion, and/or depostional hiatus in the upper Kheseen Fm on the TMT.
 Slab breakoff and reversal along the TMT-Zavkhan margin preceded the deposition of the Erkhelnuur and Ukhaatolgoi formations behind the ~522-518 Ma East Tannu-Ola batholith.
 Such a scenario is directly analogous to the present-day Taiwan margin (Teng et al., 2000; Clift et al., 2003).

-Ikh-Mongol Arc accretion culminated with regional deformation (which manifested as D1 structures in the Khuvsgul Region) and the eastward migration of magmatism.
+Ikh-Mongol Arc accretion culminated with regional deformation, potentially associated with collision of the Gorny Altai Terrane (Dobretsov et al., 2003; Buslov et al., 2013; Bold 2016b) along the continental arc’s western margin, which manifested as D1 structures in the Khuvsgul Region and the eastward migration of magmatism.
 Granulite metamorphism in the Sangilen region, which lies between the Agardag Arc and the TMT, occurred c.a.
 515 Ma (Karmysheva et al., 2021), with lower temperature regional metamorphism occurring between 505 and 495 Ma (Kozakov et al., 2021).
-This inferred accretionary orogeny is contemporaneous with the emplacement and subsequent deformation of ~504 Ma granodiorites in the autocthonous portion of the Khuvsgul basin (fig. 7, 10).
-In the south, rocks in the Khantaishir Magmatic Complex began to host geochemical signatures consistent with a primitive continental arc after ~520 Ma (Janousek et al., 2018), while magmatism on the Zavkhan Terrane occurred between 509 and 507 Ma (Bold et al., 2016b).
+This inferred accretionary orogeny is contemporaneous with the emplacement and subsequent deformation of foliated ~504 Ma granodiorites in the autocthonous portion of the Khuvsgul basin (fig. 7, 10).
+In the south, rocks in the Khantaishir Magmatic Complex began to host geochemical signatures consistent with a primitive continental arc after ~520 Ma (Janoušek et al., 2018), while magmatism on the Zavkhan Terrane occurred between 509 and 507 Ma (Bold et al., 2016b).